Bangladesh arrests woman investigative journalist under colonial-era official secrecy law | Law-Order

 Bangladeshi journalist groups and the Committee to Protect Journalists (CPJ) demanded her release and expressed concerns about the case filed under a draconian colonial-era law that carries ridiculously harsh penalties.

-“Bangladesh police and authorities should recognise that Rozina Islam is a journalist whose work is a public service and should immediately drop the case against her and allow her to go free,” the CPJ said in a statement.
+''Bangladesh police and authorities should recognise that Rozina Islam is a journalist whose work is a public service and should immediately drop the case against her and allow her to go free,” the CPJ said in a statement.
+Dhaka Union of Journalists (DUJ) in a statement warned tough actions unless steps were taken for Rozina's unconditional release.
+It expressed regret that she was accused under a ''black law'' for her reporting when the government declared a ''zero tolerance'' policy against corruption.

+''The journalists are nobody's enemy...Don't push them away, which eventually will benefit the looters,'' the statement said.
+It also called for a protest on Wednesday in the capital over the issue as journalists at different Bangladesh cities staged street demonstrations.

+Bangladesh's National Press Club president Farisa Yasmin and general secretary Elias Khan met Home Minister Asaduzzamman Khan Kamal and demanded a proper investigation into the issue and proper facilities for the arrested journalist in jail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)